Chargemaster Frequently Asked Questions

 Are charges the same for every patient?

 Yes, hospital charges are standard for every service a patient receives, regardless of their insurance status.
-The total charges on your patient bill will reflect the actual services that you receive, which may vary based on several factors, including your length of stay, the time it takes to complete your procedure, medications you receive, and other health conditions that could make your care more complicated.
+The total charges on your patient bill will reflect the actual services that you receive, which may vary based on several factors, including your length of stay, the time it takes to complete your procedure, medications and products you receive, and other health conditions that could make your care more complicated.

 The hospital charges, however, do not generally reflect your actual costs.
 Your out-of-pocket expenses will depend on your specific insurance coverage and/or eligibility for discounted care based on the hospital’s Financial Assistance Policy as noted above.